Zero-field finite-momentum and field-induced superconductivity in altermagnets

 The field behavior including field-induced superconductivity is most prominent in line cuts at fixed $t_{\rm am}$ and varying $B$, as shown in Fig.~\ref{fig:linecuts}(b,d).
 For $t_{\rm am}=0.0,0.15$ (blue dot, red plus), $\Delta^{Q}_d$ and $Q$ shows behavior expected in a spin-singlet superconductor in an applied magnetic field, with the BCS phase giving way to the FF phase at larger fields \cite{Fulde64}.
 Here, larger $t_{\rm am}$ makes the FF phase occurring in a larger parameter space.
 For $t_{\rm am}=0.5$ (green cross) the situation is notably changed.
 At zero and low fields an FF phase is present, which then transitions into a BCS phase at finite fields, a transition that is accompanied with a notable large increase in $\Delta^{Q}_d$.
 Thus an applied magnetic field here causes a strengthening of superconductivity.
 Beyond the BCS phase, another FF$^\prime$ phase appear, before transitioning into the normal phase.
 Finally, at higher $t_{\rm am}=0.6$ (magenta circle), $\Delta^{Q}_d$ instead clearly jumps from zero to a finite value with increasing magnetic field, showing the emergence of field-induced superconductivity.

 The remarkable finding of field-induced superconductivity can be understood by looking at the normal state band structures.
 For clarity we focus on the field-induced path marked in Fig.~\ref{fig:phasediagram} and show in Fig.~\ref{fig:FSreentrant} the normal state Fermi surface of opposite spins for increasing $B$ at fixed $t_{\rm am}=0.6$.
 For $B=0$ in (a), the Fermi surfaces of $\uparrow$-spin (yellow) and $\downarrow$-spin (blue) are split significantly, especially in regions away from the superconducting nodes (dashed green), implying that $k,\uparrow$ and $-k,\downarrow$ electrons are far apart in energy in these regions.
-Consequently, spin-singlet pairing, involving $\uparrow$ and $\downarrow$ spins, are energetically unfavorable, which explains why no superconductivity is present at zero field.
+Consequently, spin-singlet pairing is energetically unfavorable, which explains the lack of zero-field superconductivity.
 As shown in (b), increasing the magnetic field to $B=0.38$ compensates the spin-splitting due to altermagnetism on some parts of the Fermi surface.
-In particular, regions of the Fermi surface near $k_y=0$ have now almost no spin splitting, meaning spin-singlet zero-momentum BCS pairing can be realized in this region.
-Notably, finite $B$ makes the Fermi surfaces asymmetric between the $k_y=0$ and $k_x=0$ regions, with parts near the $k_x=k_y$ and $k_x=0$ regions still showing notable or even increasing spin splitting for finite $B$.
-Now, since a $d$-wave superconducting gap has maxima in its anti-nodal regions (i.e.~around the $k_y=0$ and $k_x=0$ regions), a finite condensation energy is possible by producing spin-singlet pairing near the $k_y=0$ regions.
-In contrast, for $s$-wave superconductors the gap is isotropic and, as a consequence, the condensation energy gain with only pairing around the $k_y=0$ regions does not stabilize $s$-wave superconductivity.
-This makes it energetically unfavorable to find the field-induced $s$-wave superconductivity, and it is also absent in the $s$-wave superconductivity phase diagram, see SM \cite{SM}.
-Further increase in magnetic field to $B=0.48$ in (c) results in a separation of the two spin Fermi surfaces also in the $k_y=0$ regions.
-Subsequently, BCS pairing becomes unstable and finite-momentum FF$^\prime$ pairing instead occurs, before eventually, for even stronger $B$ (d), the spin-splitting is significant for all momenta and all types of superconductivity is destroyed.
+This feature is related to a topological nodal to nodeless transition in altermagnets \cite{Fernandes24}.
+In particular, regions of the Fermi surface near $k_x=0$ have now almost no spin splitting and spin-singlet zero-momentum BCS pairing can thus be realized here, see the pair density plot in (d).
+Notably, finite $B$ makes the Fermi surfaces asymmetric between $k_y=0$ and $k_x=0$, with parts near $k_y=0$ regions still showing notable spin splitting.
+Now, since a $d$-wave superconducting gap has maxima in its anti-nodal regions (i.e.~around the $k_{x,y}=0$ regions), a finite condensation energy is possible by producing spin-singlet pairing near the $k_x=0$ regions.
+In contrast, for $s$-wave superconductors the gap is isotropic and thus the condensation energy gain with pairing only around the $k_x=0$ regions does not stabilize $s$-wave superconductivity.
+This makes field-induced $s$-wave superconductivity absent in the $s$-wave superconductivity phase diagram, see SM \cite{SM}.
+Further increase in magnetic field to $B=0.48$ in (c) results in a separation of the two spin Fermi surfaces also in the $k_x=0$ regions.
+Subsequently, BCS pairing becomes unstable and finite-momentum FF$^\prime$ pairing instead occurs, before eventually, for even stronger $B$, the spin-splitting is significant for all momenta and all types of superconductivity is destroyed.